Complete Guide to Integrating Router GPS with VenusOS

 crontab -e

-2. Add the following line to run the watchdog script every 5 minutes:
+2. The crontab editor uses vi.
+Press i to enter Insert Mode, then add the following line to run the watchdog script every 5 minutes:

 */5 * * * * /bin/bash /data/gps_watchdog.sh >> /data/gps_watchdog.log 2>&1